AXElements/accessibility_core/README.markdown

 ## TODO

+- [ ] run static analyzer on code and change warning level to -Weverything
+- [ ] remove all old MacRuby related code
-  * more descriptive error handling for the C extension
+- [ ] more descriptive error handling
-  * handle string encodings that are not UTF8 (or a subset of UTF8)
+- [ ] handle stirng encodings that are not UTF8

 ## Tests